Everyone knows about sharks and snakes, but there is an abundance of other dangerous animals on Earth.

 Tsetse flies have a life span of one to three months, and suck blood daily–usually during peak warm hours–to stay alive.
 The fly’s fossils have been found in the Florissant Fossil Beds in Colorado, leading researchers to believe that in addition to being quite dangerous, they are also extremely old.

 The human sleeping sickness plagues the populations of 36 sub-Saharan African countries where tsetse flies live and infect the masses.

-Those affected by African trypanosomiasis can expect prolonged infections followed by failure of the central nervous system, a slew of neurological problems and other uncomfortable circumstances.
-Due to the severity of the illness, large tsetse fly population even prevent humans from settling in some geographic areas.
-Multiple sleeping sickness epidemics have occurred in the past century.
+Those affected by African trypanosomiasis can expect prolonged infections followed by failure of the central nervous system, a slew of neurological problems, and other uncomfortable circumstances.
+Due to the severity of the illness, a large tsetse fly population even prevents humans from settling in some geographic areas.
+Multiple sleeping sickness epidemics have occurred in the past century